 When they married, he'd promised his wife a house they could call their own, and after a few years in Holdrege he purchased a tiny house on the edge of town.
-It took a year or two, but with the exception of the electrical work he single handedly updated and expanded it to accommodate the family that had grown to six.
+It took a year or two, but with a few exceptions such as the electrical work he single handedly updated and expanded it to accommodate the family that had grown to six.
 Not only did he install air conditioning (!), he built a bomb shelter that was accessed through the basement.

 After his wife's death at the young age of 46, he met and married Soffia Elizabet (Benjaminsdottir) Lindholm, a widow with three children still at home and one married daughter.
 With his two oldest children already on their own, the blended family consisted of Gene, Soffia, and five kids between the ages of nine and 18.
 They made the decision to live in Kearney, where she and her children resided when they met.
 Gene worked as a car and plane mechanic until he retired.

 In addition to a high IQ and good looks, he inherited the dementia that had plagued his father and paternal grandmother.
 When it became pronounced, he moved to Mt.
 Carmel Keens Memorial, a long term care facility, where he lived until his death yesterday (August 25, 2013) at the age of 91 years 22 days.
 He died from a fall five days earlier that resulted in a pelvis broken in three places.
 He was in terrible pain and simply didn't have the strength to recover.
 Coincidentally (?), he died on the 35th anniversary of his father's death and what would have been his son's 62nd birthday had he not died an untimely death several years ago.

-Although only about 5'6" and slight, he loomed large in the lives of his loved ones.
+Although only 5'6" and slight, he loomed large in the lives of his loved ones.
 Rest in peace, Dad.
 We'll miss you.